-As a seller, it can be helpful to prepare for a survey by understanding the main types available so that you know what the surveyor is looking for.
+As a seller, it can be helpful to prepare for a house survey by understanding the main house survey types available so that you know what the surveyor is looking for.
 Each survey is different and can be used for a variety of property types.
 The three main surveys to explore are:

-To provide the surveyor with as much space and time as possible, try to ensure that the house is empty on the day.
+To provide the chartered surveyor with as much space and time as possible, try to ensure that the house is empty on the day.
 If you have any children or pets perhaps arrange for them to stay elsewhere (maybe a friend or relative’s) whilst the survey is being carried out to reduce distractions or potential accidents.
 There should only be one or two people there to greet the surveyor, reducing delays or overcrowding.

 All keys must be collected and within reach as, depending on the type of survey occurring, windows may need to be opened, all rooms to be checked and perhaps even other structures like garden sheds or garages will need to be accessible.
 Some surveys, like building surveys, require access to the attic or loft so ensure that they’re cleared and attainable.
 Any restricted areas can be marked down and shown to the buyer, encouraging doubt.

 To ensure a more efficient survey (and to help the surveyor a little) copy and gather any necessary documents beforehand so that they’re ready to view.
 Documents like a Planning Permission Notice or Energy Performance Certificate can instill confidence in the history of the property, encouraging better results.
 The more documents you can find the better!